Multi-employer negotiated-contribution pension plans

 Members and beneficiaries outside Québec

-SPP Act exempts negotiated contribution plans from the requirement concerning the constitution of a stabilization provision.
+The Supplemental Pension Plans Act exempts negotiated-contribution plans from the requirement concerning the constitution of a stabilization provision.
 The current service contribution does not include the current service stabilization contribution, and no stabilization deficiency can be created.

-The SPP Act provides that a complete actuarial valuation is required at the end of each fiscal year.
+The Supplemental Pension Plans Act provides that a complete actuarial valuation is required at the end of each fiscal year.

 Submitting the actuarial valuation report to Retraite Québec